top of page

 Young Children’s Toileting

-• Whenever possible, adults should take children of the same gender
+• Whenever possible, adults should take children of the same gender.

 Managing and Administering Medicines on Residential Trips